Best practices to use Apache Kafka with Sprinkle

 After configuring the data source, you can add tables to it.
 Here you can configure a topic to be ingested as a table in the warehouse.
 We assume the records in the topic are in “JSON” format.
 “JSON” being unstructured data, you need to also provide a “Schema” for the table in the warehouse.
 Depending on the warehouse, you may be able to use complex types (map/array/struct, etc) as well.

-Note that adding tables doesn’t immediately import the table.
+Note that adding tables doesn't immediately import the table.
 You need to go to the “Run and Schedule Tab” and run the ingestion Job.
-After the configuration process, the “Topic name” is updated and “Hive schema” tab is dropped down where it represents the schema of the record i.e. “string”, “int”, etc based on the client’s needs.
+After the configuration process, the “Topic name” is updated, and the “Hive schema” tab is dropped down where it represents the schema of the record i.e. “string”, “int”, etc based on the client's needs.
 This brings a wide range of options in which the table can be created.

 Run and schedule:

-This tab shows settings for Ingestion Jobs.
-You can run an Ingestion Job by clicking on the Run Button.
+This tab shows settings for ingestion jobs.
+You can run an ingestion job by clicking on the Run button.
 The section below shows a (limited) list of past jobs.
-An Ingestion job consists of a combination of “Tasks”.
+An ingestion job consists of a combination of “Tasks”.
 Generally, one table translates to one task.
 You can control the parallelism of these tasks on the left.
 You can also control how many times a task should be retried if it fails.

-Once you click on “Run”, One Ingestion Job starts and it spears up to the top of the list of jobs.
+Once you click on “Run” " one ingestion job starts and it spears up to the top of the list of jobs.
 You can expand that to see the current and upcoming tasks.
-Sprinkle Provides you real-time updates on what exactly is happening in your Ingestion job.
+Sprinkle Provides you with real-time updates on what exactly is happening in your Ingestion job.
 In the “Jobs List”, you can also see statistics about ingestion like the number of records, number of bytes fetched, etc.

 If the job fails, you will be able to see the error in the message column.
 The job can fail due to the following reasons:

-- Incorrect/Unreachable endpoints provided in the “Configure Tab”.
+- Incorrect/Unreachable endpoints are provided in the “Configure Tab”.
 (Double-check the values you have provided and also check the connectivity from your side.)

 - Incorrect configuration in a table.
 (Delete the table and add again with correct values.)